1. Kempten University of Applied Sciences

 Contacts

-We know how exciting it can be to embark upon your degree programme, so we have arranged a special contact in case you have any questions about studying with us.
+We know how exciting it can be to apply for and start a professional part-time degree programme.
+So we want you to know whom you can get in touch with if you have any questions about studying with us.

-If you are interested in this degree programme and would like to ask any questions, please contact our programme advisor for your degree.
+If you are interested in this degree programme and would like to ask any specific questions, please contact the academic advisor / degree programme coordinator.

 State certification